Full-time study details

 MKTG 6226 | 3 Hours

 Introduces how to measure, analyze, and evaluate the profit impact of marketing actions (MAP) by bringing together marketing, strategy, and finance.
 Your organization is going to spend millions on a new marketing or strategic initiative, but how will you know if it is working?
 Marketing performance measurement and feedback systems enable managers to take smarter risks by assessing experimental projects and forecasting the profit potential of bigger, bolder initiatives.
 Offers students an opportunity to explore systems that summarize marketing productivity and suggest steps for performance improvement in marketing strategy and tactics.

-Studies the importance of using an analytical approach to support marketing decision making in organizations and offers students an opportunity to learn how to implement such an approach in practice.
-Focuses on data science in marketing: identifying and acquiring the right data for addressing different marketing challenges, building skills necessary for conducting relevant quantitative analyses, and guiding how to use obtained insights to make better marketing decisions.
+Offers students an opportunity to understand the importance of using an analytical approach to support marketing decision making in organizations and approaches to implementation practice.
+Focuses on identifying and acquiring the right data for addressing different marketing challenges; building skills necessary for conducting relevant quantitative analyses; and using insights to make better marketing decisions.
 Topics may include product innovation, market identification and segmentation, customer valuation, media attribution models, and assessment of digital and social media.
-Students are expected to apply statistical concepts and use relevant software packages for analyzing marketing datasets.
+Students are expected to apply statistical concepts and have the opportunity to use SPSS, Python, and/or R for analyzing marketing data sets.

 The following is a sample curriculum and is subject to change.
 Enrolled students should reference the academic catalog for current program requirements.